 Signage and rules of conduct

-In the Kaunertal Nature Park & Glacier Region, the official signage of the Province of Tyrol is used.
+In the Kaunertal nature park and glacier region, the official signage of the Province of Tyrol is used.
 Please adhere to the code of honor and the rules of conduct - especially when dealing with grazing cattle!

 The Kaunertal offers numerous official mountain bike routes.
 These are marked and signposted with the guidance system according to the MTB model 2.0 of the province of Tyrol.
 Riding on all other forest trails, alpine paths and alpine climbs is prohibited according to the forestry law!